emilioMaddalena/DetErrBnd/README.md

 - By deterministic, we mean that the ground-truth cannot assume values outside the uncertainty envelope.

 - The derived bounds require an estimate of the unknown function complexity as measured by the chosen kernel, through its RKHS.
-If you would like to know how to approximate this quantity from data alone, please check "Robust Uncertainty Bounds in Reproducing KernelHilbert Spaces: A Convex Optimization Approach", Appendix A.
+If you would like to know how to approximate this quantity from data alone, please check "Robust Uncertainty Bounds in Reproducing Kernel Hilbert Spaces: A Convex Optimization Approach", Appendix A.

 ## Dependencies  :building_construction: